zhengkaiduan/RC_Radio_Transceiver_with_SX1278/README.md

 ## Hardware 1.2

-Hardware 1.2 base on Hardware 1.0, add on a external voltage regulator(FPDK12SR8004PSV) to help debug .
+Hardware 1.2 base on Hardware 1.0, add on a external voltage regulator(FPDK12SR8004PSV) to help debug, add a RGB led for status indication.

+## Firmware 1.0

+Firmware 1.0 build for establish radio connection purpose. <User PIN out 1> initialize for USART1 asynchronous output.